Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_AnalyzeWithPrebuiltModel.md

 ## Use a prebuilt model to analyze a document from a URI

-To analyze a given file at a URI, use the `StartAnalyzeDocumentFromUri` method.
+To analyze a given file at a URI, use the `AnalyzeDocumentFromUri` method.
 The returned value is an `AnalyzeResult` object containing data about the submitted document.
 Since we're analyzing an invoice, we'll pass the model ID `prebuilt-invoice` to the method.

 For simplicity, we are not showing all the fields that the service returns.
 To see the list of all the supported fields returned by service and its corresponding types, consult the [invoice model documentation][invoice_fields].